Annual testing

 1. Confirm whether the service is commercial or residential irrigation.

-2. Choose a qualified vendor from JEA's list or follow the utility-run checkup program.
+2. Choose a qualified tester from JEA's list or follow the utility-run checkup program.

 3. Complete the test and clear any failed-test repairs inside the utility timeline.